 What is New Student Orientation?

-Students who are new to Hudson Valley Community College and matriculating into a degree or certificate program are required to participate in a focused orientation session that provides an overview of college offerings and services, expectations of students, a brief tour and an academic advisement session leading to a first semester course schedule.
+Students who are new to Hudson Valley Community College and matriculating into a degree or certificate program are required to participate in an orientation session (either on campus or through an online course) that provides an overview of college offerings and services, as well as expectations of students.

 Am I considered a new student if I have attended another college?

 No, anyone who has studied and earned credit at another college or university is considered a transfer student.
-Transfer students receive academic advisement and helpful information directly from advisors within their academic departments and do not need to attend New Student Orientation.
-They also will be invited to attend an information session to learn more about the college.
+Transfer students do not need to attend New Student Orientation, however they will be invited to attend an information session to learn more about the college.

 Am I considered a new student if I have college credit from high school coursework?